dendronhq/dendron-site/vault/dendron.concepts.md

 You can read more about the frontmatter used in Dendron [[here |dendron.topic.frontmatter]]

 ### Workspace
 In Dendron, your **workspace** is the root of where all your files are located.
 It's set when you first run `Dendron: Initialize Workspace`.
+The folder that contains your workspace is also known as your **workspace root**.

 ### Vaults 🚧
 Your workspace is made up of **vaults**.
 A dendron vault stores a collection of related notes.
 If you're familiar with git, it's just like a code repo.
 By default, Dendron creates a *vaults* folder when you first initialize a **workspace**.
 All your notes are stored on a per vault basis.